 - Drag the Photo ID Verification element from the right pane.

 - Select one or more of the Photo ID Verification documents.Note:Verification is performed on only one of the documents, selecting more than one document enables the customer to choose one of the options.

-- To verify the identity of the customer by comparing their ID photo with a selfie, turn on the Compare identity with selfie switch.
+- To verify the identity of the customer by comparing their ID photo with a selfie, turn on the Compare identity with selfie toggle.

-- To bind the pass/fail result of the verification to a Boolean attribute, select an attribute from the Authentication result field.
+- To bind the pass/fail result of the verification to a Boolean attribute, select an attribute from the Authentication result dropdown.